 - One or two optional years of fellowship in a specialized area

-After establishing a licensed practice, your orthopaedic surgeon has demonstrated mastery of orthopaedic knowledge by passing certifying examinations given by the American Board of Orthopaedic Surgery.
-He or she will continue in a career-long Maintenance of Certification process.
+After establishing a licensed practice, your orthopaedic surgeon has demonstrated mastery of orthopaedic knowledge by passing certifying examinations given by the American Board of Orthopaedic Surgery (ABOS), American Osteopathic Board of Orthopaedic Surgery (AOBOS), or Royal College of Physicians and Surgeons of Canada.
+He or she will continue in a career-long Maintenance of Certification process, spending many hours studying, attending continuing medical education courses, and taking self-assessment exams to stay up-to-date.

 Your Doctor's Visit